Responsible Gambling

 Gamblingtherapy.org

-Gordon Moody is a leading organization in the space of free practical advice and emotional support to anyone affected by problem gambling.
-You can use their live chat services, groups, forums and email touchpoints to find support immediately.
+Gordon Moody is a leading organization that offers free practical advice and emotional support to anyone affected by problem gambling.
+You can find support immediately using their live chat services, groups, forums, and email touchpoints.

-Self-exclusion is a concept that is recognized by all of the organizations we listed above.
-By voluntarily restricting access to the casino for a specific period or forever, you make a big step towards controlling your problematic gambling habits.
+All of the organizations we listed above recognize self-exclusion.
+By voluntarily restricting access to the casino for a specific period or forever, you can take a big step towards controlling your problematic gambling habits.

 You can read more about self-exclusion from Gambling Commission.